Dipak Kumar Sen

-Dipak Kumar Sen was an Indian judge and a Chief Justice of Patna High Court.
+Dipak Kumar Sen (born 1 May 1927) was an Indian judge and a Chief Justice of Patna High Court.
 He was also the acting Governor of Bihar.

 Sen was born on 1 May 1927.
 He attended St. Gregory's School in Dacca, Khulna Zilla School, and Presidency College, Calcutta.
 On 17 November 1950, he was called to the Bar by Gray's Inn, London.